chandralek/mysql/README.md

 As per the architecture diagram, MySQL is needed by

-  - Shipping service
+  - Shipping Service

-  - rating service
+  - Rating Service

 So we need to load that schema into database, So those applications will dectect them and run accordingly.